-Although we can help with urgent carnets, the best plan is to allow a little time to gather information, see your application complete and have the ATA carnet in your possession.
+We can help with urgent, or same day carnets, although the best plan is to allow a little time to gather information.
+Our staff will assist as required to complete your application, so you have a faultless ATA carnet in your possession.

 You will need to supply a list of your equipment, serial numbers, value, country of origin and the purpose items are to be used for.
 (We appreciate this tends to be obvious with cameras and filming equipment).